 At Kishtwar National Park you get to see some of the most terrific variety of flora and fauna.
 For instance, here you will find about 50 species of birds along with a great number of animals to explore and know the vast and diverse life which our planet has.
 For photographers, this place has to offer an abundance of opportunities when it comes to clicking incredible pictures of the raw glory of nature.

 Declared as a National Park on February 4, 1981, Kishtwar National Park is located amid the deep valleys and the herculean mountains showcasing the unexplored beauty of nature.

 Since the time of this declaration, it has successfully gained a lot of traction amongst the local tourists.
-Apparently, there are many records that have been mentioned in the historical texts such as Rajatarangini - a Sanskrit text which was written in the 12th century.
+Apparently, there are many records of this place that are mentioned in the historical texts.
+One of them is Rajatarangini - a Sanskrit text which was written in the 12th century.

-Visit Panikhar.
 Located at the very far end of the Suru valley, Panikhar is majorly famous for the presence of a ruined fort constructed by Zorawar Singh.
 From here, you get to witness some of the most amazing views of the Nun Kun mountains.

-By Train.
 The nearest railway station is Jammu station located at a distance of around 200-220 km from Kishtwar National Park.
-It has very good connectivity from nearby and major cities like Delhi, Pune, Mumbai, etc. Some good options are Jhelum Express, Jammu Tawi Rajdhani Express, Udhampur AC Express.
-From there you would need to get a cab or some other means of transportation to reach your destination.
+It has been fairly well-connected with nearby and major cities.
+Some good train options to reach here are Jhelum Express, Jammu Tawi Rajdhani Express, Udhampur AC Express.
+From the station, you would need to get a cab or a bus to reach here.